How to choose a course

 We work closely with our partner universities, and even share a campus with Charles Sturt University—the Wangaratta Regional Study Centre.
 You can study a university degree at a local GOTAFE campus, with classes delivered by GOTAFE teachers, so you can continue to receive the personal support our TAFE courses provide.

-There are 12 study areas and over 200 courses to choose from, study areas help you navigate through what's on offer
+There are 9 study areas and a number of courses to choose from, study areas help you navigate through what's on offer.

 One of our Course Advisors can help